-Communicating your plan of action
+Communicate your plan of action

-Work announcements about your planned improvements into your internal communications strategy.
+Include announcements about your planned improvements into your internal communications strategy.
 If you’ve conducted a pulse survey, share the results.
 This is a gesture of transparency that people will really appreciate—and emphasizes that you’re taking employee feedback seriously.

 When announcing any improvement plans, consider:

-- The frequency of your communication: how frequently should you update your employees on the progress you’re making towards these goals.
+- The frequency of your communication: how frequently should you update your employees on the progress you’re making towards these goals

 You could also consider providing updates in person at company meetings, as this adds a welcome personal touch.

-Small things alongside big things
+Remember the small things alongside big things

-Implementing a couple of easy-to-manage changes (either that your workforce has specifically asked for, or just off your own back) emphasizes your commitment to improvement whilst you’re working towards the more structural stuff.
+Implementing a couple of easy-to-manage changes (either that your workforce has specifically asked for, or just off your own back) emphasizes your commitment to improvement while you’re working towards the more structural stuff.
 It’s not a substitute, but it is a good reminder to your workforce about what you’re trying to do.